lgchiaretto/tmux/README.md

 # Tmux Configuration and Usage Guide

 This repository contains a custom `.tmux.conf` configuration file and related scripts to enhance productivity while using Tmux.
+This repository contains a custom `.tmux.conf` configuration file and related scripts to enhance productivity using Tmux.
+This Tmux is optimized for use with `OpenShift` administration.

 ## Table of Contents